jonathanmajdi/Smart-blinds/README.md

 This project was made possible by Sinric Pro, the smart home IOT API.

 # Librarys Needed:
+Library name:             Version:        By:
-- ArduinoJson-6.19.4 by Benoit Blanchon
+- ArduinoJson             -6.19.4         by Benoit Blanchon
-- ArduinoWebSocket-2.3.5
+- ArduinoWebSocket        -2.3.5
-- AsyncElegantOTA-2.2.6 by Ayush Sharma
+- AsyncElegantOTA         -2.2.6          by Ayush Sharma
 - AsyncElegantOTA-master
 - AsyncHTTPRequest_Generic-master-1.8.1 by Khoi Hoang
-- Button-1.0.0 by Michael Adams
+- Button                  -1.0.0          by Michael Adams
 - ESPAsyncTCP-master
 - ESPAsyncWebServer-master
-- Servo-1.1.8 by Arduino
+- Servo                   -1.1.8          by Arduino
-- SinricPro-2.9.16 by Boris Jaeger
+- SinricPro               -2.9.16         by Boris Jaeger
-- WebSockets-2.3.6 by Markus Sattler
+- WebSockets              -2.3.6          by Markus Sattler

 # Parts List: